-c.
-Management contracts (in which the Port authorizes a third party to operate a facility (e.g., cafeteria);
+- c.
+Management contracts (in which the Port authorizes a third party to operate a facility (e.g., cafeteria); - d.

-d.
 Preference arrangements (in which the Port grants a third party preference of the facilities, e.g., preference parking in a public parking lot).

-If the Finance Director and Auditor identifies private use of tax-exempt debt financed facilities, the Finance Director and Auditor will consult with the Port's bond counsel to determine whether private use will adversely affect the tax-exempt status of the issue and if so, what remedial action is appropriate.
+If the Director of Operations identifies private use of tax-exempt debt financed facilities, the Director of Operations will consult with the Port's bond counsel to determine whether private use will adversely affect the tax-exempt status of the issue and if so, what remedial action is appropriate.

-5. Records Retention.
+7. Records Retention.